Frequently Asked Questions

 No. There are no charges to you or your insurance plan for taking part in Early Check.
 The costs are covered by the study.

-Also, Early Check will provide for free:
+If the additional test confirms the health problem, Early Check will provide for free:

-• A review of the baby’s development
+• an assessment of the baby’s development, and

-• Help finding doctors and support services
+• help finding doctors and support services.

-• Any other tests, office visits, treatments, and other long-term care needs for the baby
+Early Check does not pay for other tests ordered by the baby’s doctor or specialists, office visits, treatments, and other long-term care needs for the baby.

 Learn more about how Early Check works.